This is the approach that helped us grow our YouTube channel from ~10,000 to over 200,000 monthly views in around a year.

 Fail to target keywords with search volume, and you won’t get views from YouTube search—it’s as simple as that.

 How do we know?
-Last year, we launched a series of product-related videos for our Marketing with Ahrefs series.
+Last year, we launched a series of product-related videos for our former Marketing with Ahrefs series.
 None of these are about topics with search volume, which is why they didn’t drive much traffic from YouTube search.

 Then we started targeting keywords.